worldline/learning-kotlin/docs/src/en/backend-development/README.md

 - Create a new Spring project using [Spring initializr](https://start.spring.io/) with Kotlin and the following dependencies: Spring Data JPA, H2 Database, Spring Boot DevTools, Spring Web
 - Open the project and add this class in the `model` package `@Entity class Product(@Id @GeneratedValue var id: Long? = null, var name: String, var price: Int)`.
 This single defines the class as well as the minimal JPA annotations (`@Entity`, `@Id` and `@GeneratedValue`) to generate the corresponding table.
-- In the `repository` package, declare the `ProductRepository` interface as follows `interface ProductRepository: CrudRepository<Product, Long>`.
+- In the `repository` package, declare the `ProductRepository` interface as follows `interface ProductRepository: JpaRepository<Product, Long>`.
 This is enough for Spring to generate an implementation with common features as we'll see later.
 - Next, create a `ProductService` class which will contain the business logic.
 In terms of architecture, the controller calls a service which in turn rely on other services or repositories.

 ::: details ProductService.kt